murchandamus/bips/bip-update-process.md

 * Novelty of the idea
 * Viability, utility, and relevance of the concept
-* Readiness of the draft
+* Readiness of the proposal
 * On-topic for the Bitcoin community

 We observe that discussion in pull requests comments can often be hard to follow as feedback gets marked as resolved